James Douglas, 7th Earl of Douglas: Relationship with the Stewarts

 In the early 1420s James acted as the link between his brother, the earl, and the powerful Murdoch Stewart, Duke of Albany.
 Murdoch was acting as regent for his cousin, James I of Scotland, while James was being held by the English for ransom.
-Murdoch's links with the Albany Stewarts however, did not prevent him from becoming a councillor to the king once he returned from imprisonment in 1424.
+Douglas' links with the Albany Stewarts however, did not prevent him from becoming a councillor to the king once he returned from imprisonment in 1424.
 Along with his nephew, Archibald Douglas, 5th Earl of Douglas, he sat on the jury which convicted Murdoch and two of his sons of treason for failure to pay the ransom and allowing the king to be imprisoned for 18 years.
 In 1426 as a reward for his loyalty Douglas received royal confirmation of his lands and his eldest son William was knighted in 1430.
 By 1435 he was made sheriff of Lanarkshire, further strengthening his place among the king's principal followers.
 This backing from the Earl of Douglas' senior kinsman was vital to the king for preventing a clash with the powerful Douglas affinity.
 Shortly before James' death in 1437 James I gave him the title of Earl of Avondale.
+(According to Michael Brown in his book James I at page 199, Balvenie did not become the Earl of Avondale until November 1437, nine months after the king's murder, and the earldom was the gift of his nephew, Archibald, 5th Earl of Douglas, by then the lieutenant governor of Scotland.)

 Earl of Douglas

-When King James was assassinated in 1437 Douglas backed his nephew who became Lieutenant General of Scotland and Regent for the young James II until the death of his nephew, the 5th Earl, in 1439 of a fever, set off a deadly chain of events that saw power being uneasily shared between Sir William Crichton, Sir Alexander Livingston of Callendar and Douglas himself.
+When King James was assassinated in 1437, Douglas backed his nephew who became Lieutenant General of Scotland and Regent for the young James II.
+When his nephew, the 5th Earl, died of fever in 1439, it set off a deadly chain of events that saw power being uneasily shared between Sir William Crichton, Sir Alexander Livingston of Callendar and Douglas himself.

 These events culminated in what would become known as the 'Black Dinner' at Edinburgh Castle, where his great-nephew William Douglas, 6th Earl of Douglas, 16 at the time, and his younger brother David were summarily beheaded on trumped up charges in the presence of a protesting young James II.
 Historians tend to place the blame for the Black Dinner on Crichton and Livingston, but especially Douglas, as the death of his great-nephews brought him the earldom of Douglas and the position as the most powerful magnate in Scotland.

 Marriage and issue

 He married first Beatrice Stewart, daughter of Robert Stewart, 1st Duke of Albany and Margaret Graham, Countess of Menteith.

-He married second Beatrice Sinclair, daughter of Henry Sinclair, 2nd Earl of Orkney, around 1425.
+He married second Beatrice Sinclair, daughter of Henry Sinclair, 2nd Earl of Orkney, around 1425, and their children include: